Main beaches on Formentera

 Along the whole west side of a narrow peninsula stretching for miles, you will find fine white sand, beautiful blue skies and the most crystalline waters you have possibly ever seen, which combine to make it Formentera's very own piece of paradise.
 Just 5 km from the port of La Savina, you can easily get there on bicycle, bus, taxi, scooter or car.

-Illetes means ‘islets' and you will see a series of these along this stretch of sand which you can swim between and even walk to through the water.
-The farther along you walk, the less crowded it becomes, especially when you reach the nudist area which is wilder and free of sunbeds.
+Illetes means ‘islets', and you will see a series of these along this stretch of sand, which you can swim between and even walk to through the water.
+The farther along you walk, the less crowded it becomes, especially when you reach the nudist area, which is wilder and free of sunbeds.
 You can learn about our favourite beach choices for nudists on Formentera and Ibiza in our article.

 To avoid getting caught out, once at Playa Illetes, get your food supplies in one of the supermarkets in La Savina, which will be a lot easier on your pocket.
 There are no beach huts or kiosks on the beach selling reasonably-priced food and drinks, so it makes sense to stock up.

 All sorts of people come to this beautiful beach, holidaymakers, locals and the rich and famous, who moor their yachts here.
 Many of the beach restaurants offer a yacht service, ferrying over their gorgeous food or picking up the rich clientele.
-A beach that really is for all and that has many rewards.
-You will love Playa Illetes!

 Note: A small fee has to be paid when you access the small peninsula where Illetes, Levante and El Tiburón beaches are located by car or scooter.
 Access is limited, meaning that when all the parking places are full, they don't let you through anymore, so go early.
 Quad bikes don't have access at all.